ejfrancis/brute-force-block/README.md

 		1a.
 The 'auto_clear' option determines whether or not older database entries are cleared automatically
 	2) (optional) set default throttle settings in $default_throttle_settings_array

+	NOTE: The throttle settings should be determined by the size and activity of your user base.
+The default settings should not be relied on.

 	==================== To Create MySQL Database ====================
 	CREATE TABLE IF NOT EXISTS `user_failed_logins` ( `id` int(11) NOT NULL AUTO_INCREMENT,